 Location: Memorial Student Affairs Building, Northwest Door, Room 184

-Best Care EAP offers free, confidential counseling for benefit eligible employees and their families
+Best Care EAP offers free, confidential counseling for benefit eligible employees and their families.
+Phone: (800) 666-8606

-Prevention, intervention and education programs specifically addressing rape, acquaintance rape and other sexual offenses are offered by Police and Parking Services, Counseling and Health Care, Women’s Center, Peer Health Education and Residence Life.
+Prevention, intervention and education programs specifically addressing stalking, relationship violence, sexual assault, rape, acquaintance rape and other sexual offenses are offered by Police and Parking Services, Counseling and Health Care, Women’s Center, Peer Health Education and Residence Life.
 Some of these programs include RAD (Rape Aggression Defense), and RAPE (Rape Awareness Prevention and Education).
-Human Resources also provides information to all new employees, has a library of training resources available to departments and offers training on sexual harassment and Title IX issues.
+Human Resources also provides information to all new employees.
+They have a library of training resources available to departments and offers training on sexual harassment and Title IX issues.